What is Atrial Fibrillation?

 After the evaluation, the surgeon will discuss your treatment options and together, you will determine if you are a candidate for surgery.

-- Patients with isolated atrial fibrillation - may be candidates for minimally invasive (robotically assisted or "keyhole") treatment approaches
+- Patients with isolated atrial fibrillation - may be candidates for minimally invasive treatment approaches.

 - Patients with atrial fibrillation who require heart surgery for other reasons, most commonly to treat coronary artery disease or valvular heart disease.

-Robotically Assisted and Minimally Invasive Surgery for Patients With Isolated Atrial Fibrillation
+Minimally Invasive Surgery for Patients with Isolated Atrial Fibrillation

 Atrial fibrillation is very common in patients who require heart surgery for other reasons (such as mitral valve surgery, aortic valve surgery, coronary artery bypass grafting, and other surgical procedures).
 Recent data from Cleveland Clinic demonstrate that untreated atrial fibrillation in such patients increases mortality (see graphs below).
 Therefore, in patients with a history of atrial fibrillation, Cleveland Clinic surgeons treat the atrial fibrillation during other types of cardiac surgery.